H1d3r/sharem/README.md

 # Co-Authors and Contributors
-Dr. Bramwell Brizendine, Austin Babcock, Jake Hince, Shelby VandenHoek, Sascha Walker, Evan Read, Dylan Park, Kade Brost, and Tarek Abdelmotaleb (early UI).
+Dr. Bramwell Brizendine, Austin Babcock, Jake Hince, Shelby VandenHoek, Sascha Walker, Evan Read, Dylan Park, Kade Brost, and Tarek Abdelmotaleb.

 # Acknowledgement
 This research and some co-authors have been supported by NSA Grant H98230-20-1-0326.